 Let me show you the newly created trigger by opening the Object explorer -> Go to the SQL Tutorial Database -> Go and expand the Employee Table -> and then expand the Triggers Folder

-For the demonstration purpose we are deleting all the records in Employee table whose Occupation = Professional, or Education = Bachelors.
+For the demonstration purpose, we are deleting all the records in the Employee table whose Occupation = Professional, or Education = Bachelors.

 -- SQL Instead Of DELETE Triggers Example USE [SQL Tutorial] GO DELETE FROM [EmployeeTable] WHERE [Occupation] = N'Professional' OR [Education] = N'Bachelors'

-From the above screenshot you can see that, our trigger is triggered.
+From the above screenshot, you can see that, our trigger is triggered.
 And, instead of deleting 4 records from the Employee table, it is deleting from the Employee Audit table.
-Please use the following SQL Query to check the inserted records in Employee table
+Please use the following SQL Query to check the inserted records in the Employee table

 -- SQL Server Instead Of DELETE Triggers Example USE [SQL Tutorial] GO SELECT [ID] ,[Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [EmployeeTable]

-Though we performed delete operation on the Employee table, As you can see from the above screenshot, our Employee table is unchanged.
-Next, check the records in Employee table Audit using the following query.
+Though we performed delete operation on the Employee table.
+As you can see from the above screenshot, our Employee table is unchanged.
+Next, check the records in the Employee table Audit using the following query.

 -- SQL Instead Of DELETE Triggers Example USE [SQL Tutorial] GO SELECT [Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,[ServerName] ,[ServerInstanceName] ,[Insert Time] FROM [EmployeeTableAudit]

-Here, you can see that the trigger has deleted the matched records from Employee audit table
+Here, you can see that the trigger has deleted the matched records from the Employee audit table